On the Mechanism of Telekinetic Motion

 When people first encounter telekinesis experiments, the explanation almost always seems obvious: static electricity.
 Charged hands, invisible electric forces, maybe a bit of triboelectricity.
 It feels intuitive, familiar, and safely within textbook physics.
 The problem is that, once measurements are introduced, the electrostatic explanation falls apart.
-This article does not attempt to argue for any particular metaphysical interpretation of telekinesis.
-Its purpose is much narrower: to document a set of reproducible experimental observations and to show why static electricity, despite being the default intuition, does not account for what is actually measured.
+This article does neither attempt to exclude the involvement of electrical forces nor to provide an esoteric explanation of what occurs.
+Rather, its purpose is to document a set of reproducible experimental observations and to show why static electricity, despite being the default intuition, does not account for what is actually measured.
+It also proposes a hypothesis for what may be actually the source of the driving force behind the movement observed.

 What is actually observed

-Across repeated experiments—both by the author and by other practitioners—a consistent pattern emerges:
+Across repeated experiments—both by the author and by other practitioners—some common features can be identified:

 • Practitioners often use their hands, but this appears mainly to help focus attention rather than to provide a mechanical or electrical driver.
-Motion can often be induced without moving the hands, and sometimes even without direct visual contact.
+Motion can also be induced without moving the hands, and even without direct visual contact.

 • When hands are used, it is possible to switch rapidly between apparent pushing and pulling effects.

-• The author has sustained a stable spinning motion of a small round object balanced on a needle for more than ten minutes, with very constant angular velocity.
+• The author has sustained a stable spinning motion of a small round object balanced on a needle for more than 15 minutes, with very constant angular velocity.

 • Motion can be induced in objects enclosed within sealed containers, sometimes over large distances and even during videoconference-mediated interaction.

-• Conductive objects (metals) and dielectric ones (plastic, paper, etc.) respond in essentially the same way.
+• Conductive objects (metals) and dielectric ones (plastic, paper, wood, etc.) respond in essentially the same way.

 • Shielded candles can be extinguished from distances of several meters or even remotely; the author has personally replicated this effect.

 At first glance, some of these observations may sound electrostatic.
-The measurements, however, tell a different story.
+The measurements, however, suggest something different.

 Why static electricity is the wrong explanation